 Whether you prefer email or phone, our eCoaches can help talk you through quitting options, schedule a quit date, formulate a quitting plan, and give you support throughout the process as needed.
 From questions about smoking cessation medication side effects to problems with relapses, your eCoach can help.
 This option is available to anyone in the United States who is a Cleveland Clinic patient.

 You may have questions about smoking cessation medication like potential side effects, interactions with other medications you’re on, and when and how you should take them.
 Our pharmacists can answer your questions, as well as provide smoking cessation counseling.
 You can come in for an office visit or do an online virtual visit.

 You only need to be an active smoker to be eligible to participate in our smoking cessation program.
 We welcome everyone, and offer payment options for people with or without insurance.
 You may also want to visit with your primary care provider about your next steps.
 If you’re not sure which option is right for you, call 216.448.8247 for more information.

 If you’re looking for more resources to help you quit, here are some good places to get started.

 Cleveland Clinic Lung Cancer Screening Program

-Consider signing up for our comprehensive Lung Cancer Screening Program if you’re 55 to 77 years old and have a smoking history of at least 30 pack years.
+Consider signing up for our comprehensive Lung Cancer Screening Program if you’re 50 to 77 years old and have a smoking history of at least 20 pack years (for example, 1 pack per day x 20 years or 2 packs per day x 10 years).
 The screening test involves a CT scan with low radiation dose to detect early lung cancer in individuals who are at high risk for developing it but who have no signs or symptoms.
 The purpose is to find, treat and potentially cure early-stage lung cancer, which responds better to treatment the earlier it’s found.